JKCorder/JKCorder.github.io/docs/03-corr.md

 If we do have a random sample from a broader population, we can use measures of association to describe relationships between variables.
 In the lexicon of data science, the variable we are primarily interested in known as the dependent variable ($Y$) and the predictor variable is known as the independent variable ($X$).
 We assume (expect) that $X$ influences $Y$ or $Y$ is a function of $X$.

-We use measures of association to answer three questions:  What is the direction of the relationship between $X$ and $Y$.
+We use measures of association to answer three questions: What is the direction of the relationship?
+What is the size of the effect?
+Is the effect in the sample statistically significant?

+Direction.
+What is the direction of the relationship between $X$ and $Y$.
 Does an increase in $X$ increase (+) Y or decrease (-) $Y$?

+Size.
 What is the size of the effect?
 Does $X$ have a big impact on $Y$ or small?

+Statistical significance.
 Could the observed effect be due to chance?
 Or is the effect statistically significant?

 We will focus on size and direction as we learn about correlation and turn to the concept of statistical significance in Chapter 5.

 Recall the discussion of types of variables in earlier chapters.
 We distinguish between categorical variables (respondents are grouped into categories that cannot be ranked – region, religion, marital status), ordinal variables (respondents are grouped into categories that can be ranked (party id, ideology) or interval variables (Respondents are grouped into categories that can be ranked on a scale with equal intervals between units – like age or years of education).